 - Proper use of safety equipment, including seat belts and airbags

 - Safe driving habits like using proper following distance and scanning roadways

 - Avoiding distracted driving

 - Dealing with road rage and aggressive drivers

 The Benefits of Enrolling Teenage Drivers in Defensive Driving

 Your teenager can become a better driver by enrolling in and completing a defensive driving course.
-This is a great way to learn more about safe driving, or simply get a refresher if it has been a while since they've completed driver instruction -- or if they've had trouble like a ticket or an accident.
+This is a great way to learn more about safe driving, or simply get a refresher if it has been a while since they’ve completed driver instruction or had trouble like a ticket or an accident.